Contents

 To test if it’s really your phone/computer holding you up, try and see how fast your speed test is compared to a more modern device using the same connection.
 If it’s much slower, it’s probably time for some new hardware.

-Note that some old devices may have an OK speed test, but browsing will still be really slow.
+Note that some old devices might record a good speed test, but browsing will still be really slow.
 This is because their hardware is simply incapable of handling modern web pages, despite the machine having access to a high-quality broadband connection.
 So if the speed test seems fine but everything is actually really slow, you may still need to upgrade.

 If you don’t want to buy a new computer/phone just yet, try uninstalling unnecessary software, clearing your caches, and upgrading to a better browser (as we talked about above).
 It might be software issues rather than hardware problems that are slowing your old device down.